ErpNetDocs/winclient/introduction/fields-management/customize-fields.md

 ![String format numbers](pictures/sf-numbers.png)

 #### Edit format
-In the field we can directly set a mask to specify how to visualize the field while editing it.
+In the field we can directly set a mask to specify how to visualize the field's value while editing it.
 Using the edit form you can adjust the format of the document number field.

 **Example**: